CDCgov/Rnssp-templates-docs/content/usage/removetemplate/_index.en.md

 tags: ["remove", "template", "demo"]
 ---

-When an Rnssp R Markdown template is no longer needed, it can be disposed of with the `remove_rmd_template()` utility function.
+When an Rnssp R Markdown template is no longer needed, you can dispose of it by using the `remove_rmd_template()` utility function.

-Here is how to delete the `essence_ccdd` template:
+Here's how to delete the `essence_ccdd` template:

 ```r
 # Remove the `essence_ccdd` template